-Antipathella subpinnata has been recorded in Pantelleria and Eolian Island (Sicily) and it is endangered by trawl fishing (which destroys colonies and habitat) and by extreme sedimentation.
-Astroides calycularis is well distributed in the WMED but the population is the only surface water species for which the trend is increasing in all the sub regions.
+Antipathella subpinnata has been recorded in Liqurian Sea and in the Gulf of Naples and it is endangered by trawl fishing (which destroys colonies and habitat) and by extreme sedimentation.
+Astroides calycularis is well distributed in the Western Mediterranean but the population is the only surface water species for which the trend is increasing.
 This probably depends on the adaptability of the species and its affinity for warm waters rather than on reduced anthropogenic pressures in this environment (Salvati et al., 2014).
-The presence of the species in the in the north-west of the Mediterranean, indeed, seems to be connected to the increase in temperature function the sea (UNEP/MAP-RAC/SPA, 2010a).
+The presence of the species in the in the north-west of the Mediterranean, indeed, seems to be connected to the increase in temperature of the sea (UNEP/MAP-SPA/RAC, 2010a).
 The species is threatened by illegal date mussel fishing (Lithophaga lithophaga), which involves massive removal of substrates.
+The deep coral Savaglia savaglia, finally, has been extensively exploited by scuba divers in the '50-'60 owing to its hard proteinaceous skeleton.